A Celebration of Huntington’s Victoria

 Huntington’s disease awareness, research, and support in Australia is continuously growing with each year bringing us one step closer to a cure.
 Here you can witness the efforts of Huntington’s Victoria as well as those who have been there throughout this journey.
 Let’s continue to raise awareness, provide support, and advance our understanding of Huntington’s disease.

-Supported over
+Travelled over

-Responded to over
+Attended to over

 1973